 The College offers several scholarships to current students (see below) and each scholarship has individual eligibility criteria.
 Scholarship awards are granted one time for the Fall semester.

 **The application for Fall 2019 scholarships is now closed.
-The application for the Fall 2020 scholarships will be available in November 2019.**
+The application for the Fall 2020 scholarships will be available November 18, 2019.**

 To learn more about each scholarship, click on the links below: